 -

-To get ahead in research, you need to write papers and publish them in peer-reviewed journals.
-This online course will help you write journal papers and get them published in the most effective way.
-You will get insider insights from expert trainers who know academic journals from many angles.
-You will work together with other participants to experience writing and publishing together.
-You will have a chance to draft your own abstract and get individual feedback on it from other participants and from an expert editor.
+Publishing research papers in peer-reviewed journals is essential for building a career in academia and advancing research.
+This course will train you to write research papers and get them published in academic journals efficiently and effectively.
+You will get insider insights from an expert trainer who knows academic journals from many angles.
+You will work with other participants to explore the process of writing and publishing together.
+Also, you will have the opportunity to draft your own abstract and receive feedback on it from other participants and the trainer.

 About the course